 Defining the Circle Sector

 A circle sector is defined by two key components: the radius (r) and the central angle (θ).
-The radius is the distance from the center of the circle to any point on its circumference, while the central angle is the angle formed at the center of the circle by the two radii that define the sector.
+In practice, the radius is the distance from the center of the circle to any point on its circumference, while the central angle is the angle formed at the center of the circle by the two radii that define the sector.
 The arc length, which is the curved boundary of the sector, is also a critical parameter in determining the sector's perimeter.

 Formulas for Perimeter Calculation